apace7/local_volume_database/docs/source/contributing.rst

         metallicity_spectroscopic_sigma_ul: 0.37
         ref_metallicity_spectroscopic: Bruce2023ApJ...950..167B

-For any measurement in the database a reference should be included.
+For any measurement in the database, a reference should be included.
 The format for the database is author last name + ADS bibcode ( ``Bruce2023ApJ...950..167B`` for this example).
-The author last name should be stripped of special characters and spaces but capitalization is not changed.
+The author last name should be stripped of special characters and spaces, but capitalization is not changed.
-If the reference is not in the ``table/lvdb.bib`` file you should add it.
+If the reference is not in the ``table/lvdb.bib`` file, you should add it.
 Create the reference with "Export Citation" on ADS and update the entry to match the reference format in the database.
 The content of the database can include both published and unpublished papers on the arXiv.
 Papers only on arXiv still have an ADS bibcode created.
 The reference in the database can be updated to the published version later.